stefanmielke/libdragon-extensions/README.md

 // ticks the menu to calculate changes to its state. should only be called when the menu is active. struct controller_data keys_down = get_keys_down(); // you should do this only once per frame in your normal code int selected_option = menu_tick(menu, &keys_down);
-// if 'selected_option >= 0' then the corresponding item was selected and you can act accordingly
+// if 'selected_option >= 0' then the corresponding item was selected and you can act accordingly.
+// if using callbacks, 'selected_option' can also be '>= 0', but the function will also be called.

 // render the menu
 menu_render(menu, disp);